AidanParkhurst/RedSite/readme.md

 # Aidan Parkhurst's Personal Website

-A simple website built on NodeJS using Express and Vue.js
+A simple website built using Vue.js, tested locally on NodeJS with Express